acmerobotics/road-runner-docs/README.md

 ### Core \(FTC\)

-1. Open your Android Studio project.
+1. Open `build.dependencies.gradle` and add `maven { url = 'https://maven.brott.dev/' }` to the end of the `repositories` block.
-1. Open `TeamCode/build.release.gradle` and add `implementation 'com.acmerobotics.roadrunner:core:0.5.3'` to the end of the `dependencies` block.
+1. Open `TeamCode/build.gradle` and add `implementation 'com.acmerobotics.roadrunner:core:0.5.3'` to the end of the `dependencies` block.
 1. Sync the project \(Android Studio should prompt you to do this\).

 {% hint style="warning" %}